akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 ![image](../img/Products_Proposals.png)

 ::: tips
-If you didn’t receive a notification when the contributors send to approve a proposal, check your [notifications preferences](manage-your-account.html#your-notifications-preferences-ee-only) in your user account. ;)
+If you didn't receive a notification when the contributors sent to approve a proposal, check your [notifications preferences](manage-your-account.html#your-notifications-preferences-ee-only) in your user account. ;)
 :::

 The proposals have the following properties: